 - 1. A series of at least two relationships between the frequency of flood events and the damages associated with them. - 2.
 The frequencies of such events may be determined in several ways, depending on what resources and data are available.
 For example, if flood damages are related to extreme rainfall events, it is usually possible to use rainfall records and NOAA probability tables to derive event frequencies; in such a case it is necessary to know the date(s) of flood events, and their locations.
+In some cases, such as projects that would mitigate drainage issues, frequencies are developed using statistical flood modeling (such as SWMM).
 It is also possible in some cases where there are numerous historical floods to simply divide the period of record by the number of events, although doing so requires an understanding of statistics so that unequal events are not combined.
 As noted, such methodologies are sometimes combined in a single analysis when no individual approach is sufficient. - 3.
 Damages may be observed and documented historical damages or "expected" damages, i.e. determined using one of several established methods.
 It is outside the scope of this general document to describe every possible approach to such a determination, as this can vary considerably based on the specific flood risk.
-For example, developing data for a floodprone residential structure may involve estimating flood depths using GIS technology and FEMA damage function (statistical depth-to-damage relationships that are based on large-scale studies, and are related to specific structure types).
+For example, developing data for a floodprone residential structure may involve estimating flood depths using GIS technology and FEMA damage function (statistical depth-to-damage relationships that are based on large-scale studies, and are related to specific structure types), whereas data for a drainage improvement project will often involve the used of site-specific flood modeling.
 Note that damages include not only physical damages, but in many cases are in fact predominated by loss of function, which the value of a service that is interrupted by a flood.
-Examples include police/fire/EMS, and any other public service.
+Examples include water/sewer service, police/fire/EMS, and any other public service.
 These are valued differently depending on the service.
 FEMA guidance includes these values.
 Loss of function calculations must always include the durations of such service interruptions. - 4.
-The design performance of the proposed project, i.e. provides flood mitigation to a specific flood elevation or probability. - 5.
-Project cost and project maintenance cost.
+The design performance of the proposed project, i.e. provides flood mitigation to a specific flood elevation or probability.

+5. Project cost and project maintenance cost.